 Instead of going home Bob and I went back to the police station and started writing our reports.
 It was then that I learned of all the crimes that McCarthy was charged with.
 I also learned that McCarthy had “blown” .13 and .12 on the Breathalyzer.
 He was charged with felony drunk driving among his other crimes of assault with a deadly weapon, lewd conduct, and hit and run.

-I laid in bed all week-end with that cast on my foot.
+I laid in bed all weekend with that cast on my foot.
 It was very uncomfortable.
-I just couldn’t seem to find a position that relived the pain.
+I just couldn’t seem to find a position that relieved the pain.
 On Monday morning Diane drove me to Dr. Joe’s (Alban) office in Long Beach.
 He is the doctor that repaired my left shoulder.
-He did a great job and I trusted him to know what he’s doing.
+He did a great job and I trusted him to know what he was doing.

-Dr. Joe wanted more x-rays so he took off the cast.
+Dr. Joe wanted more x-rays, so he took off the cast.
 As soon as he did, I felt better.
-After the X-ray was taken, I used the crutches to move from the X-ray room to the doctor’s examination room.
+After the X-ray was taken, I used crutches to move from the X-ray room to the doctor’s examination room.
 I sat there feeling just fine for the first time in three days.
-When Dr. Joe came back in the room carrying my X-ray, he asked how I felt.
+When Dr. Joe came back to the room carrying my X-ray, he asked how I felt.
 I told him I felt great.
-I also told him that my foot didn’t hurt anymore and I was sure I could stand on it.
-He said “go ahead, it’s not broken.”
+I also told him that my foot didn’t hurt anymore, and I was sure I could stand on it.
+He said, “go ahead, it’s not broken.”
 I later decided that Dr. Joyner had graduated from medical school on the affirmative action program.